 By the design, a page eligible for FAQ rich result gets additional space below the regular search snippet in the form of FAQ tabs (expand –collapse) added using in-page markup.
 See the examples below.

 More space on Google search results means more clicks on your link hence a better click-through rate.

 Yes, there are Google’s guidelines that they ask you to follow so that your FAQ page becomes eligible for FAQ rich results.

 Probably, your website is already following Google’s guidelines if you are doing something legit with your website.
-And your website is already ranking for some keywords in Google.
+And your website is already ranking for some keywords on Google.

-You can read Google’s all the guidelines on this official page.
+You can read Google’s guidelines on this official page.

 Which Pages Perform better with FAQ Schema

-Although you can add FAQ page schema to any of your web pages (blog post/article) which follows Google guidelines.
+Although you can add FAQ page schema to any of your web pages (blog post/article) that follows Google guidelines.

 That means you are free to use FAQPage Structure Data with a new or already published web page.